 Yes, pyrolytic ovens are safe.
 Pyrolytic ovens come with certain safety measures in place.
 Such as automatically locking the door once the self-cleaning process starts.
 This is to prevent anyone from accidentally opening the oven and exposing themselves to extreme temperatures.

-Similarly, the door is designed so that the outside doesn’t get too hot, and even when the function has finished, the door will stay locked until it has cooled to a certain temperature that is safe to open.
+Similarly, the door is designed so that the outside doesn’t get too hot, and even when the function has finished, the door will stay locked until the residual heat has cooled to a certain temperature that is safe to open.

 Obviously, the door will get somewhat hot from the process so you should still avoid touching it while in operation.
 However, it won’t be as extreme as the inside temperature.
 This makes it safer in case children or pets accidentally touch the oven door.